exfil0/MSSQLSEC/README.md

 # MSSQL SECURITY CHECK

-MSSQLSC is a set of advanced tools and methodologies to perform a comprehensive audit on MSSQL.
+MSSQLSC is a comprehensive toolkit, incorporating advanced tools and methodologies, designed for performing in-depth audits on MSSQL databases.

 # TABLE OF CONTENT